 Why it's Important to Compare Rates

 Comparing mortgage rates is one way to save money on your home loan.
 If you accept the first offer you see, you may regret it later.
 With so much competition in the lending industry today, you can usually find a lower rate if you do a little price comparison.
-As mentioned, loan aggregators like Credible will give you multiple offers simultaneously.
+As mentioned, loan aggregators will give you multiple offers simultaneously.

 What are the Different Types of Rates?